katzenpost/katzenpost/docs/faq.rst

    particular meaning of "anonymity" is remarkably different than what Tor provides.
 Loopix does not have strong location hiding properties nor does it provide sender anonymity or receiver anonymity.
-That having been said it should be trivial to create such systems based on the Loopix design.
+That having been said it should be possible to create such systems based on the Loopix design.

-   The Loopix design sits in the greater context of over 15 years of mixnet literature and strives to reduce many kinds of metadata leakages that historically have made mix networks vulnerable to long term statistical disclosure attacks.
+   The Loopix design is informed by over 15 years of mixnet literature and strives to reduce many kinds of metadata leakages that historically have made mix networks vulnerable to long term statistical disclosure attacks.
 Loopix has a defense against blending/n-1 attacks.
 Loopix explores the tradeoff between decoy traffic and latency, thus revitalizing mix networks with much lower latency for message transportation.

    Loopix uses the Sphinx cryptographic packet format, the Poisson mix strategy, three kinds of decoy traffic and the stratified mix